NULL-BITS/Rusty_PackageManager/README.md

 # Rusty_PackageManager
-A PackageManager written in Rust
+A package manager written in Rust